JeanneChicote/Dialect-Bias-in-AI/README.md

 <p align="center"> <strong>Figure 2: Example of questions asked to ChatGPT</strong> </p>

 ### 3.4 Qualitative analysis
-To begin our qualitative analysis, we tried to identify patterns within the responses to our single-word prompts and longer sentence prompts, using a combination of word clouds and tallying.
+To begin our qualitative analysis, we tried to identify patterns within the responses to our indvidual word prompts and longer sentence prompts, using a combination of word clouds and tallying.
 For example, we created a list of the top five adjectives, traits, and occupations generated by ChatGPT for each dialect.
 We also tallied the number of times ChatGPT was unwilling to make an assumption about an individual based on the prompts we provided.
-Finally, we tried to understand the socio-economic assumptions which were being made by the AI, by tallying the level of education it assumed the individual had and the type of accommodation in which they resided.
+Finally, we tried to understand the socio-economic assumptions which were being made by the AI, by tallying the level of education it assumed the individual had obtained and the type of accommodation in which they resided.

 ## Analysis <a name="analysis"></a>
 ### 4.1 Short prompts vs long prompts